HSK Test in Shenzhen: The Ultimate Guide for 2021

 The HSK tests are offered 14 times a year in Shenzhen, which means you have plenty of dates to choose from, so pick the best date for you and your schedule.

 Here are the official HSK test dates for 2021.

 |Test Dates||Internet-based HSK||Paper-based HSK|

-As you can see, all HSK tests are administered on Saturdays and Sundays, with no exception.
+As you can see, the HSK tests are all administered on a Saturday or Sunday, with no exception.
 HSK levels 2, 4, 6 usually start at 9 am and HSK levels 1, 3, 5 usually start at 1:30 pm.